material-motion/material-motion/specifications/directors.md

 # Director

-A Director is an object that describes an interactive experience.
+A Director is an object that describes some coordinated experience.

 A Director operates primarily in terms of targets and Plans.
 Directors do not have direct access to a Runtime.